TyraBOT/tyra/docs/additional/replit.md

 Good job, Your bot is done.
 Replit is a really good host for discord bots as it allows for powerful machinery with low costs and 24/7 uptime.
 IMO, The hacker plan is the best plan for hosting a discord bot for beginners or even serious developers.

-This guide was created by mid (mid#0002).
-My bot is available at https://www.beemo.best.

-Join the Strangebot support server for any further help.
+Join the Tyra support server for any further help.